himynameisdave/postcss-plugins/README.md

 The goal is to be as concise and clear as possible while still offering a lot of data about each plugin to developers.

+**TLDR;** this is a large JSON file containing metadata about as many postcss-plugins as possible.

 ### Install